lucyschrader/Blastochor/README.md

 ### Setup
 `api_key_env`: Environment name for your unique API key.
 Default is TE-PAPA-KEY `mapping_file`: Filename for file containing data mapping rules.
-No default (handled within app) `corefile`: If exporting multiple files, set to the label of the primary file, eg "core".
-Default is blank `input_dir`: Directory holding any source files, like a skiplist or list or IRNs.
+Default is null (points to a default mapping inside the app) `corefile`: If exporting multiple files, set to the label of the primary file, eg "core".
+Default is null `input_dir`: Directory holding any source files, like a skiplist or list or IRNs.
 Default is input_files `output_dir`: Directory for exported CSVs.
 Default is output_files `use_skiplist`: Set to True if using a skiplist.
 Default is False `skipfile`: Filename for skiplist.
-Default is blank
+Default is null `min_image_size`: Only export object records that have images that are at least this many px on each side.
+Default is blank `max_list_size`: Only collate lists of values into a single value up to the specified size.
+Default is 100

 ### Run
 `mode`: Set to search or list.
 Default is search